Carson-Fricke/resqu/README.md

 Research Paper!

-N = 5
+N = 3

 some tests on small resnet/densenet with varying percentage of relu to resqu

-CIFAR10 and CIFAR 100, MNIST and Fashion MNIST
+CIFAR10 and CIFAR 100

 Resnet20
+Resnet44

+MNIST, CIFAR10
+linear layer autoencoder

 Synthetic dataset X^2